 Senator Jim Mathias and Delegate Norm Conway then sponsored bond bills in the State Senate and House.
 The State of Maryland agreed to contribute $250,000 to the funding for the building.
 Commissioner Louise Gulyas then encouraged the Worcester County Commissioners to make this a true public/private partnership and they pledged $100,000 over 5 years to the project.

-In 2013, the Art League of Ocean City celebrates its 50th Anniversary in its new home the Ocean City Center for the Arts.
-What once began as a small group of artists has become a vibrant non-profit organization located in a state of the art facility.
+In 2023, the Art League of Ocean City celebrates its 60th anniversary and 10 years in its home, the Ocean City Center for the Arts.
+What began as a small group of artists has become a vibrant nonprofit organization located in a state-of-the-art facility.